sammyf/Autobooga/README.md

 # Autobooga

 ## Acknowledgment :
+thanks to
-thanks to Sascha Endlicher of Panomity GmbH for releasing MegaSearch for Oobabooga and indirectly making me write this.
+* Sascha Endlicher of Panomity GmbH for releasing MegaSearch for Oobabooga and indirectly making me write this.
 Part of the Autobooga code (the Searx search) is heavily based off Megasearch's code.
+* The InvokeAI user *Gille*, who actually tried to use this extension and found way too many bugs I really should have caught.

 ## What's new :
 * Upload file button added